-The Edmonton Southside Primary Care Network (PCN) was Alberta's first primary care network.
-The ESPCN has grown to become the largest PCN in Edmonton and consists of a team of medical professionals passionate about creating healthier communities.
+The Edmonton Southside Primary Care Network (ESPCN) was Alberta's first PCN and is the largest PCN in the Edmonton area.
 Each member of our team of healthcare providers plays a specific role in improving, coordinating, and delivering primary health services.
-Our team is composed of nurses, nurse practitioners, behavioural health consultants, social workers, registered dietitians, exercise specialists, respiratory therapists, occupational therapists, quality improvement and administrative staff.

-Research shows that having an ongoing relationship with a family doctor and team helps you live longer, receive better care, make fewer visits to emergency rooms, and become hospitalized less.
-When you have a regular family doctor, your health history, ideas, and preferences are valued, and you are more actively involved in decision-making.
+Research shows that having an ongoing relationship with a PCP and team helps you live longer, receive better care, make fewer visits to emergency rooms, and become hospitalized less.
+When you have a regular PCP, your health history, ideas, and preferences are valued, and you are more actively involved in decision-making.
 Evidence shows that you will be more satisfied with your care.